seanhaydongriffin/PB-LiquidFun-C/README.md

 ## Example

-The following is a walkthrough on how to write a simple LquidFun demo using this library.
+The following is a walkthrough on writing a simple LiquidFun demo using this library.

 Start your PB file as follows...